The Sloan Digital Sky Survey has released a new map of the universe — and the results confirm ongoing tension over the expansion rate of the universe.

 The Sloan Digital Sky Survey (SDSS) project has been scanning the sky for the past 20 years, collecting spectra of millions of galaxies.
 Now, the SDSS has released a culmination of that data collection: a comprehensive look at the universe’s evolution over the past 11 billion years.

-In a gaggle of 23 papers released on the arXiv astronomy preprint server, astronomers amass conclusions from the larger SDSS survey, specifically from its Extended Baryon Oscillation Spectroscopic Survey (EBOSS), which catalogued more than 4 million spectra of galaxies and quasars in a search for a signature from the universe’s earliest years.
+In a gaggle of 23 papers released on the arXiv astronomy preprint server, astronomers amass conclusions from the larger SDSS survey, specifically from its Extended Baryon Oscillation Spectroscopic Survey (EBOSS), which catalogued almost 1 million spectra of galaxies and quasars in a search for a signature from the universe’s earliest years.

 Waves in the Primordial Sea

 In the early universe, light and matter were entangled in each other, so that as charged particles moved, photons did too.
 And move they did: as plasma gravitated toward areas of higher density, photons rebelled, pushing the charged particles outward again.
 The resulting push and pull set the primordial plasma sloshing.